 Policies and Policy Links

-In addition to policies governing all Opus College of Business graduate students, the Evening MBA has established the following policies that are specific to the program:
+In addition to policies governing all Opus College of Business graduate students, the Part-time Flex MBA has established the following policies that are specific to the program:

 Policies last updated 7/8/13.

 Regular attendance of class sessions is expected of all students.
-Evening MBA students should miss no more than six class hours for each traditional format course during a term.
+Part-time Flex MBA students should miss no more than six class hours for each traditional format course during a term.
 Students should not miss any on-campus classes in a blended format course.
 Any absence may negatively affect a student’s grade.

 If a student must miss class, it is his or her responsibility to inform the instructor before the class meets.
 Students are still expected to meet all assignment deadlines.

 In all cases, individual instructors may use their discretion to modify the attendance policy based on their teaching objectives, grading structure and course methodology.
 It is expected that all students will respect the decision of the instructor.

 Part-time Flex MBA students may register for up to 6.0 credits (two courses) on their own via MURPHY Online.
 Students are welcome to take more than six credits if their schedule and other responsibilities will allow.
 Contact your program adviser to discuss your situation, and she can help with registration.

 Up to 12 credits may be waived through approved prior business coursework, MBA core course waiver examinations, and/or certain professional credentials (appropriate documentation required).
 Academic credit is not awarded for any waived course, nor will the course appear on St. Thomas academic transcripts; however, the total number of credits required for the degree can be reduced.
 Business Ethics (BETH601) and Organizational Behavior (MGMT600) may not be waived.

 - Students who have passed the CPA exam may be waived from ACCT601, ACCT605 and BLAW600.